vishalchovatiya/CPP_Templates/How C++ uses an object in the executable program.md

     std::cout.operator<<(this->m_var).operator<<(std::endl);
 }
 ```
-- As you can see above, objects & methods are separate entity.
-Object only represents data members.
+- As you can see above, objects & methods are a separate entity.
+An object only represents data members.
-- All the methods in class/struct contains implicit `this` pointer as first argument using which all non-static data members are accessed.
+- All the methods in class/struct contain implicit `this` pointer as the first argument using which all non-static data members are accessed.
-- Static data members are not the part of class/struct.
-Because they usually resides in data segment of memory layout, so it can be accessed directly.
+- Static data members are not part of class/struct.
+Because it usually resides in a data segment of memory layout, so it can be accessed directly.
-- So this is the reason, if you print the size of above class.
-It will print 4, because all methods are separate entity which operates on object by using implicit `this` pointer.
+- So this is the reason if you print the size of the above class.
+It will print 4 because all methods are a separate entity which operates on the object by using implicit `this` pointer.
 ### How & where constructor code transform/synthesize with inheritance & composition class ?

 ```